SaulMcCoy/QuizApp/README.md

 Saul:
 From the questions given to us, made sure that the questions are either correct or incorrect based on the user input

+Connecting the login menu to the quiz page after the user has inputted their log in info.
+Also including a log out button for when they want to logout.